go-iiif/go-iiif/README.md

 	}
 ```

-The `features` block allows you to enable or disable specific IIIF features.
+The `features` block allows you to enable or disable specific IIIF features. _Currently only image related features may be manipulated._

 For example the level 2 spec does not say GIF outputs is required so the level 2 compliance definition in `go-iiif` disables it by default.
 If you are using a graphics engine (not `libvips` though) that can produce GIF files you would enable it here.